Coronavirus and Your Eye Health: What You Need to Know

 - Bloodshot eyes

-If you’re wondering whether your child needs to see an eye doctor, review these guidelines from Dr. Ta Chen P. Chang, a pediatric ophthalmologist at the Institute.
+If you’re wondering whether your child needs to see an eye doctor, review these guidelines from Dr. Ta Chen P. Chang, a pediatric ophthalmologist at the Bascom Palmer.
 While school and sports gatherings are closed, that doesn’t mean kids can’t get injured.
 Provide protective eyewear to avoid sports-related eye injuries.

 If you have a chronic eye condition, take medicine as prescribed, and follow your doctor’s instructions.
 Bascom Palmer is contacting patients who have an upcoming appointment scheduled.
 If you have any eye health concerns, call before scheduling a follow-up visit.